scivision/hugo-flex-example/README.md

 # Hugo-flex theme example

+NOTE: In general, themes are compatible with a range of Hugo versions.
+Currently, hugo-flex is compatible with Hugo 0.55-0.56.

 This is an example site for [hugo-flex theme](https://github.com/de-souza/hugo-flex).
 Hugo-Flex is a JavaScript-free theme with PageSpeed 100.
 This is important for having a really fast website without using AMP.